AbdullahMohamed55/DDPG-Tensorflow-TORCS/README.md

 # DDPG-Tensorflow-TORCS
-This Repo is an implementation of DDPG algorithm using tensorflow on TORCS simluator
+This Repo is an implementation of DDPG algorithm using tensorflow on TORCS simluator.
+And it is made with the help of the [Yanpanlau's keras code](https://github.com/yanpanlau/DDPG-Keras-Torcs)

 DDPG is a policy gradient algorithm that uses a stochastic behavior policy for good exploration but estimates a deterministic target policy, which is much easier to learn.
 Policy gradient algorithms utilize a form of policy iteration: they evaluate the policy, and then follow the policy gradient to maximize performance.
 Since DDPG is off-policy and uses a deterministic target policy, this allows for the use of the Deterministic Policy Gradient theorem.
 DDPG is an actor-critic algorithm as well; it primarily uses two neural networks, one for the actor and one for the critic.